amitopenwriteup/wsl-ansible/patch.md

 | How do you know a patch run succeeded? | |
 | What is the rollback plan? | |

-You will translate these answers into variables, groups, and checks in Part B.
+You will translate these answers into variables and checks in Part B.

 ---